I-Am-Nicholas/rudeymental/README.md

-# rudimental
+# Rudimental - A Swear word generator

+## A group project using Rails for the first time.
+## From conception to completion in 3 and-a-half days.

+## Team

+- Eva Balog
+- Nicholas Leacock
+- Sophie Mclean
+- Albert Yanit

-* Technologies used
+## Technologies
-  Rails, Google Translate Plugin, PostgreSQL, Capybara, Rspec

-* Ruby version
-  2.4.0

-* Rails version
-  4.2.8

-* System dependencies
+- Ruby(v2.4.0)
+- Rails(v4.2.8)
+- PostgreSQL
+- Capybara
+- Rspec

-* Configuration
+## Configuration

-  $gem install bundle
-  $bundle install (to install gems and dependencies from the Gemfile)
+- $bundle install (to install gems and dependencies from the Gemfile)

-* Database creation
+- Database creation
-  ????shall we include this: $rails new . -d postgresql -T -we use PostgreSQL
+  ????shall we include this: $rails new . -d postgresql -T
-  $rake db:create
+- $rake db:create

-  -or you might need to run
+- -or you might need to run
-  $rake db:create RAILS_ENV=test
+- $rake db:create RAILS_ENV=test
-  $rake db:create RAILS_ENV=development
+- $rake db:create RAILS_ENV=development

-* Database initialization
+- To fill your new database with the necessary 'vocabulary'.
-  $rake db:seed
+- $rake db:seed

-* How to run the test suite
+## How to run the test suite

-  $rspec
+- $rspec

-* Struggles
+## Struggles
-  -Once we deployed to Heroku, our local seeded database didn't upload, had to run $heroku run db:migrate db:seed
+- Once we deployed to Heroku, our local seeded database didn't upload, had to run $heroku run db:migrate db:seed

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions